section-engineering-education/engineering-education/content/articles/introduction-to-subnetting/index.md

 - Classless Inter-Domain Routing (CIDR)
 - Broadcast ID

+### Perquisites
+- Basic network knowlede of the internet required.

 Let’s dive right in.

 **Subnetting** is the process of partitioning a network into two or more networks based on utilization.
 It is a logical process of splitting a single-page network into more strands.
-Subnetting came into the internet in 1978.
+Subnetting came into the internet in 1981.

 A protocol is a set of standards and rules that define the language that devices can use to communicate.
 There are several existing protocols used in networking such as TCP, UDP, IP and, ICMP.
 In this article, we will only discuss the IP.